-Avoid boom or arm contact with overhead obstacles or overhead electrical lines.
-Never move any part of machine or load closer than 3 m (10 ft) plus twice the line insulator length to overhead wires.
+Avoid boom or attachment contact with overhead obstacles or overhead electrical lines.
+Never move machine closer than 3 m (10 ft) plus twice the line insulator length to overhead wires.

 Keep bystanders clear at all times.
 Keep bystanders away from raised booms, attachments, and unsupported loads.
-Avoid swinging or raising booms, attachments, or loads over or near bystanders.
+Avoid swinging or raising booms, attachments, or loads over or near personnel.
 Use barricades or a signal person to keep vehicles and pedestrians away.
 Use a signal person if moving machine in congested areas or where visibility is restricted.
 Always keep signal person in view.
 Coordinate hand signals before starting machine.

 Operate only on solid footing with strength sufficient to support machine.
-When working close to an excavation, position travel motors away from the hole.
+Be especially alert working near embankments or excavations.